English Language & Literature Department

 Theatre Learning Journey

-This learning journey to see The Boy in the Striped Pajamas offers students a powerful experience that combines education and empathy.
-Witnessing this poignant story of friendship and innocence amidst war encourages deep reflection.
-Students engage in discussions about themes of humanity, compassion and the consequences of prejudice.
+We organise regular learning journeys to different theatre productions.
+Viewing drama productions offers students a powerful experience that combines education and empathy.
+Witnessing poignant stories of friendship and innocence amidst war (e.g. The Boy in Striped Pyjamas) or relating to themes of self-discovery and independence (e.g. Hard Mode), for instance, encourages deep reflection.
+Students also bring back their experience to the classroom where they further engage in discussions about humanity, compassion and the consequences of prejudice.